nshubina/Portfolio/Test Design/Pairwise/Work with PICT/README.md

-# Pairwise Testing with PICT
+# Pairwise Testing with PICT 🧩✨
-This project demonstrates the use of pairwise testing with the The <a href="https://github.com/microsoft/pict" target="_blank">PICT tool </a> to efficiently generate a minimized and logically valid set of test cases for a feature resembling a product filter.
+This project demonstrates the use of pairwise testing with the <a href="https://github.com/microsoft/pict" target="_blank">PICT tool </a> to efficiently generate a minimized and logically valid set of test cases for a feature resembling a product filter.

 # Task
 The system under test accepts the following input parameters: